Want to find the best affiliate networks in 2023 so you can start earning some sweet passive income?

 - Quick to respond.
 With zero unresolved complaints as of this writing, ClickBank sports an A+ rating with the Better Business Bureau.

 - Flexible payment schedule.
 ClickBank lets you choose how often you want to get paid.
-Want monthly payments?
+Want monthly payouts?
 You got it.
 Weekly?
 Done.

 - Variety of payment options.
 Check, wire transfer, and direct deposit are available.
 International users can get paid through Payoneer.
 Alas, no PayPal here either.

 What Makes ClickBank Different?

-By focusing on digital products created by entrepreneurs from all over the globe, ClickBank offers some of the highest paying affiliate opportunities (man of which you can’t find anywhere else.
+By focusing on digital products created by entrepreneurs from all over the globe, ClickBank offers some of the highest paying affiliate opportunities (man of which you can’t find anywhere else).

 But be careful…

 While ClickBank itself, the network, has a solid reputation and is a very successful affiliate program, some of the products offered by the ClickBank affiliate merchants on this network can be questionable.